Free cookie consent management tool by TermsFeed Blog - How to Support Mental Health at Work | Platform Recruitment | Platform Recruitment

 7th May 2025

-We’re proud to support professionals at all stages of their careers.
-If you're looking for your next opportunity and want to join a company that values wellbeing and respect - upload your CV here and let’s help you find a role where you can truly thrive.
+If you’re considering your next career move and want to join a business that values wellbeing and respect, upload your CV here - we’ll help you find a role where you can thrive.

 • 1 in 4 people in the UK experience a mental health problem each year (Mind UK).

-• Poor mental health costs UK employers up to £45 billion annually (Deloitte).
+• Poor mental health costs UK employers up to £45 billion annually in lost productivity, turnover, and absenteeism (Deloitte, 2024 report).

 For Employers: How to Foster a Mentally Healthy Workplace